Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 - Fall 2018 tuition fee bill due: Tuesday, September 4th, by 5pm.

-You can also view the P1 Fall 2017 Schedule.
+You can also view the P1 Fall 2018 Schedule. (available in early April)

-Information on New Student Orientation (NSO) will be provided by Assistant Dean Diane Ginsburg in early July.
+Introductory information regarding New Student Orientation (NSO) will be provided by Assistant Dean Bryson Duhon in early July.
 Please wait patiently for dates/times and detailed updates.

 - Attendance to New Student Orientation is MANDATORY.